Course Description

 • understand and use design-by-contract for documentation and for proving a program is correct

-• create analytical models of software designs and use simulation/model-checking techniques to analyze these models
+• create models of software designs and use simulation/model-checking techniques to analyze these models

 • use formal notations and proof to specify and refine software requirements

-• exploit formalism to help organize and write specification documents, even if the resulting documents contain no formalism
+• exploit formalism to help organize and write specification and requirements documents that are clear and precise

 In addition, you will gain an appreciation for the complexity of design and verification of software systems and the ways in which formal methods can be applied to ameliorate this complexity.